JGuerrero126/A-Probable-Reaction/README.md

 ---

-The following technology was used in this project: REACT, CSS, JAVASCRIPT, EXPRESS, NODE and GitHub Pages
+The following technology was used in this project: REACT, CSS, JAVASCRIPT, EXPRESS, NODE and HEROKU

 ## Installation